 Use our drug detox center directory to browse and research nearby heroin recovery programs that can help you achieve sobriety.
 Select your city and state, or choose a state in which you want to recover from heroin addiction.
 Consider drug detox centers located near loving and supportive friends and family, or in your favorite city and state.
 If you feel as though friends and family are contributing to your heroin addiction, look for treatment programs away from home and negative influences where you can gain a fresh start following your heroin recovery.

 Loved ones and those in your life who truly care about you will always have your best interests at heart — especially when it comes to your recovery from addiction.
 Don’t hesitate to ask your loved ones to help you with choosing a heroin recovery center, since these individuals can cheer you on, provide you with a healthy environment, and make your challenges seem less difficult.

 Friends and family can help you choose the best heroin recovery program by weighing in with their own thoughts and ideas regarding treatments and programs that may work best for you.
 For instance, if you’re trying to retain your job and can’t take time off work to recover at an inpatient drug detox center, your family may suggest methadone maintenance therapy at an outpatient detox center, and volunteer to drive you to daily appointments so you can keep going to work.

 Don’t continue suffering from heroin addiction without getting help in the form of professional heroin detox.
-Call our 24/7 confidential helpline at 800-483-2193 to get started today, and to experience a safe, comfortable recovery from heroin addiction.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to get started today, and to experience a safe, comfortable recovery from heroin addiction.